tinaponting/protect-wordpress/README.md

 ***UPDATED FILES AND FOLDERS: ***

+- Updated: 240127, htaccess1 by accident, I blocked, google.....:(
--Updated: 240125, htaccess1 for better protection:)
+- Updated: 240125, htaccess1 for better protection:)
 - Updated: 240125, updated, wp-includes for more power and security.
 - Updated: 240124 htaccess1.
 - Updated: 230116 htaccess, errors....Checked:)